13 Tenant Rights All Pennsylvania Landlords Must Know

 • Functioning bathroom(s)

-What happens next depends on the inspector’s decision.
-If the inspector declares the home to be uninhabitable, the tenant does not need to keep paying rent on the property.
-Should the tenant decide to remain in the property, they will pay rent, but not to the landlord.
-Instead, their monthly rental payments will go into an escrow account.
+Should the tenant decide to remain in the property, their monthly rental payments will go into an escrow account.
 If the landlord makes the needed repairs within six months, they will get the money in the escrow account.

 As the end of the lease gets nearer or right after a tenant moves out, they still have a few legal rights landlords need to know about.

-Tenants have the right to get their security deposit back when they move out.
-They need to receive the deposit back within 30 days of leaving the property.
-If you deducted anything from the deposit, you also need to provide an itemized list of any damages and the amount of the charges for those damages.
-If you withhold the full amount of the security deposit from the tenant, they have the right to sue for double the amount of the deposit.
+When a tenant leaves, you should return their security deposit within 30 days of their vacating the premises.
+If you deduct anything from the deposit, provide an itemized list of any damaged areas and the charges for repairing them.
+If you withhold the full security deposit, they can sue for double the deposit amount.

 Let AHPM Help You Manage Your Property